JacobNoahGlik/GradeAssistant_PoC/README.md

 ## Update Your Credentials

 1. Download the `credentials.json` file
-2. Update the `client-ID` and `client-secret` with your own, given to you by Google when you register an OAuth 2.0 client with Google via Google API Dashboard's [credential manager]([https://console.cloud.google.com/apis/dashboard](https://console.cloud.google.com/apis/credentials)).
-Go to the [Getting an OAuth Token section](#Getting-an-OAuth-Token) of this readme for a walkthrough.
+2. Update the `client-ID` and `client-secret` with your own, given to you by Google when you register an OAuth 2.0 client with Google via Google API Dashboard's [credential manager](https://console.cloud.google.com/apis/credentials).
+Go to the [Startup Endpoints section](#Startup-Endpoints) of this readme for a walkthrough on setting up your Google Project credentials.
-   1. You are required to pass an OAuth Consent Screen.
-(Walkthrough found [here](#OAuth-consent-screen))
 3. Update the AI token
    1. Go to [replicate's website](https://replicate.com/docs/get-started/python#authenticate) to create a free account (by linking your GitHub account).
 NOTE: you get 10 free API calls to the AI.
 You may wish to add a payment method.
 This will charge you approx $0.000021 per API call using the default settings.
 Feel free to set a monthly "Spend Limit" on [their billing page](https://replicate.com/account/billing).
 Supported models and pricing can be found on [their pricing page, in the language models section](https://replicate.com/pricing#language-models)
       1. Model Options: